Utah Legislature 2026: Why I Reject the "Start at No" Philosophy

 Every bill at the Utah State Capitol was written by a real person.
 A fellow legislator who went back to their district, heard from their neighbors, identified a problem, and tried to do something about it.
 My job when I see that bill isn’t to walk in the door already looking for reasons to say no. My job is to engage seriously, ask hard questions, help make it better if I can, and then decide.

 There is a legitimate conversation happening about whether Utah legislators introduce too many bills in the first place.
-And honestly?
-That's probably true.
-Many of us serving in the Utah House are committed to being more intentional going forward, focusing on genuine need rather than volume.
-I think that's right and I'm glad we're having that conversation.
+Honestly, that’s probably true.
+Many of us in the Utah House are working to be more intentional going forward, focusing on genuine need rather than volume.
+That’s a conversation worth having.

-But that is a completely different conversation from what I'm addressing here.
+But that is a completely different conversation.
 Being more selective about what we introduce is discipline.
-Walking into your colleagues' bills with your arms already crossed before you've heard a word is something else.
-One is responsible governance.
-The other is obstruction dressed up as principle.
+Walking into your colleagues’ bills with your arms already crossed before you’ve heard a word is something else entirely.
+One is discipline.
+The other is theater.

 Utah has earned a national reputation as one of the best-governed states in the country.
-That didn't happen because Utah House Representatives defaulted to "no." It happened because people showed up, engaged honestly, and tried to solve real problems for real Utahns.
-That's the standard I'm going to keep holding myself to, even as we work to be smarter about what we file.
+That didn’t happen because Utah House Representatives defaulted to “no.” It happened because people showed up, engaged honestly, and solved real problems for real Utahns.
+That’s the standard I’m holding myself to.

-Let me be completely clear: I don't think every bill that comes before the Utah Legislature should pass.
+To be clear: I don’t think every bill that comes before the Utah Legislature should pass.
 Not even close.
-And here's the thing; they don't.
-Every bill goes through committee hearings, fiscal review, public comment, floor debate, and votes in both chambers, and a signature from the Governor.
+And they don’t.
+Every bill goes through multiple committee hearings, fiscal review, public comment, floor debate, and votes in both chambers before it ever reaches the Governor’s desk.
 The process exists to filter out bad ideas.
 It does its job.

 When a bill fails, there are usually very real reasons why.
 Budget concerns, unresolved policy questions, timing, or it simply needs more work.
 That’s not a failure of the system.
 That’s the Utah legislative process working exactly as it should.

-But there is a meaningful difference between a bill failing because it didn't hold up to honest scrutiny, and a legislator who walked in pre-decided before they even heard the argument.
+There is a meaningful difference between a bill failing because it didn’t hold up to honest scrutiny, and a legislator who walked in pre-decided before they even heard the argument.
 One is principled.
-The other is just obstruction.
+The other is just obstruction dressed up as principle.

 Party organizations do important work.
-They are supposed to support candidates, organize volunteers, and engage voters.
+They support candidates, organize volunteers, and engage voters.
 I value all of that.

 Representative Cory Maloy | Utah House District 52 | Utah State Legislature